-For firm-side information, we use the Kaiser Family Employer Health Benefit Survey (Kaiser), supplemented with information from Statistics of U.S. Businesses (SUSB).
-To exploit policy variation, we use data from 2012 (pre-ACA era) and 2015 (ACA era).28
+For household information, we use three data sources: the American Community Survey (ACS), the Current Population Survey Annual Social and Economic Supplement (CPS), and the Medical Expenditure Panel Survey (MEPS).
+We focus on the population aged 22 to 64.
+For firm information, we use the Kaiser Family Employer Health Benefit Survey (Kaiser), supplemented with information from Statistics of U.S. Businesses (SUSB).
+To exploit policy variation, we use data from 2012 (pre-ACA era) and 2015 (ACA era).

 ACS and CPS both provide information on households' health insurance, labor market status, demographics and residential states.
 Given the inconsistency in the health insurance information in CPS arising from the re-design of relevant questions (Pascale (2016)), we rely mainly on ACS (a 5% random sample) and supplement it with information on household members' health status from CPS.
-We estimate a logistic probability function Ψ (healthy|x, state) from CPS, which we use to simulate the health status for those in the ACS sample.29 This CPS-supplemented ACS sample contains most of the information we need to estimate the model except for medical-expenditure-related information, for which we resort to MEPS.
+We estimate a logistic probability function $\Psi$ (healthy|x, state) from CPS, which we use to simulate the health status for those in the ACS sample.
+This CPS-supplemented ACS sample contains most of the information we need to estimate the model except for medical-expenditure-related information, for which we resort to MEPS.